Arabic-UTAU-Resources/ArabiCPlusV/README.md

 # ArabiCPlusV
 A quick and compact format for the Arabic language that is ideal for testing.
-Includes a base oto.ini, a comment file, and extras.
+Includes a comment file and extras.

 [Website (AR)](https://utau3arabiyyah.carrd.co/) ❖
 [Website (EN)](https://utau3arabiyyah-en.carrd.co/) ❖